hustyyq/Where-to-Edit/README.md

     - AI Oil Painting: Please refer to [Dataset Interfaces](https://github.com/MadryLab/dataset-interfaces).
     - AI Stage Lighting: Please refer to [PUG](https://github.com/facebookresearch/PUG).
 - Locality Set
     - A sensitive subset from [ImageNet-1k](http://image-net.org/challenges/LSVRC/2012/index), [ImageNet-R](https://github.com/hendrycks/imagenet-r), and [ImageNet-Sketch](https://github.com/HaohanWang/ImageNet-Sketch).
-The  selection criteria rely on the predicted probabilities of the pre-trained ViT/B-16 model as follows: a. the predicted probability for the true label is the highest, and 2) the differencebetween the top two predicted probabilities is less than 0.05, suggesting a highly ambiguous class.
+The  selection criteria rely on the predicted probabilities of the pre-trained ViT/B-16 model as follows: a. the predicted probability for the true label is the highest, and 2) the difference between the top two predicted probabilities is less than 0.05, suggesting a highly ambiguous class.
     - The sensitive subset for ViT/B-16 is provided at [DropBox Link](https://www.dropbox.com/scl/fi/0zgd2p2ya3p67c7wqy3mo/Sensitive-Images.zip?rlkey=tpfbo4br1qkowjj8phlj2vz9w&st=ihbgsda1&dl=0).

 ### Prepare Datasets and Pre-trained Models